Written by The Leap on 01 / 10 / 2021

 A study by the Association of British Travel Agents (ABTA) has found Australia is the most sought-after destination, followed by New Zealand and the USA.
 It has always been popular amongst backpackers and, with its laidback culture, jaw-dropping scenery and endless sunshine, it’s easy to see why.
+There are endless reasons to gap year in Australia - here's just a few of them:

 Australia is one heck of a large country and the variation between the different regions will make you feel like you’re travelling through several countries, as opposed to just one.
 It’s home to some of the best beaches in the world, and with over 10,000 to explore, your options are hardly limited!